Venezuela's Chavez remembered with pomp and protests

 "He changed Venezuela forever, and we cannot go back.
 Maduro also is a poor man, like us.
 He's handling things fine.
 Perhaps he just needs a stronger hand," he told Reuters.

-Tens of thousands of red-clad 'Chavistas' gathered for rallies in Caracas and elsewhere in honour of Chavez whose 14-year rule won him the adoration of many of Venezuela's poorest, while alienating the middle and upper classes.
+Tens of thousands of red-clad 'Chavistas' were gathering for rallies in Caracas and elsewhere in honour of Chavez whose 14-year rule won him the adoration of many of Venezuela's poorest, while alienating the middle and upper classes.

-Students, though, set up barricades in various streets of Caracas, and other cities nationwide, from before dawn.
+Students, though, set up barricades in various streets of Caracas, and other cities, from before dawn.
 One 26-year-old man died in western Tachira state when he crashed his car swerving to avoid a roadblock set up by protesters.

 Maduro was presiding over a parade in the capital before going to the hilltop military museum where Chavez led a 1992 coup attempt that launched his political career, and where his remains have been laid to rest in a marble sarcophagus.